 These points aren’t as valuable as other hotel points because high-end Hilton hotels can cost 95,000 points per night.

 That’s still a ton of points, though.
 I use them exclusively for very low-category hotels because that’s where I find the best value.

 For example, the gorgeous Conrad Tokyo costs upward of $350 per night but you’ll have to pay 95,000 Hilton points for the same room.
 That means you’ll get a value of just ~0.37 cents per point ($350 per night/95,000 points)

 But if you use your points on a lower-cost hotel, you’ll often get a better value.
 You can book six nights at the Hampton Inn Dayton/Dayton Mall, and hang out with me for a week.
 The hotel can sell for $200 per night, depending on the season.
 And it costs 20,000 points per night, giving you a value of 1 cent per point ($200 per night/20,000 points).

 - 12 Hilton points per dollar spent at a Hilton hotel or resort

 - 6 Hilton points per dollar on eligible purchases at US restaurants, US supermarkets and US gas stations

 - 3 Hilton points for all other eligible purchases on your card

-You’ll receive complimentary Hilton Gold status, which comes with bonus points for hotel stays, room upgrades when available, free breakfast, and lots more!
-And because the card has NO foreign transaction fees, it’s good to use for hotels abroad.
+You’ll receive complimentary Hilton Gold status, which comes with bonus points for hotel stays, room upgrades when available, free breakfast and lots more.
+Because the card has no foreign transaction fees (See Rates & Fees), it’s good to use for hotels abroad.

-Another unique feature of the card is that you’ll get 10 free airport lounge visits each year once enrolled in complimentary Priority Pass Select membership!
+Another unique feature of the card is that you get 10 free airport lounge visits each year once enrolled in complimentary Priority Pass Select membership.